-It’s a Guy Thing.
+It’s a guy thing.
 Many male cichlids have “anal fin egg-spots” that loosely mimic the mouth-brooder females’ eggs.
 This signal was once thought to encourage the female to stimulate the area to maximize the male’s fertilization of her eggs.
-But recent studies have indicated that the presence or absence of these eggs-spots does not impact fertilization rates.
+But recent studies have indicated that the presence or absence of these egg-spots does not impact fertilization rates.
 It would seem that the presence of egg-spots influences male-male competition: the fewer the egg spots, the more they get attacked by other males.

-Some species are substrate-spawners, where a female lays a string of eggs and the male fertilizes them.
+Some are substrate-spawners, where a female lays a string of eggs and the male fertilizes them.
 Both male and female protect their eggs until they hatch.

 It's complicated.
 There are no live-bearing cichlids, though there are a number of other fish families that give birth to live young.
 Activity can be diurnal or nocturnal, depending on the species.
 Cichlids display numerous complex behaviors in feeding, reproduction, and parental care.
 Many maintain and defend feeding territories, as well as breeding territories.

-Threats to various cichlid species include overfishing by the local fishers of Lake Malawi, due to the high human population.
+Threats to various cichlids include overfishing by the local fishers of Lake Malawi, due to the high human population.
 Water pollution from agricultural runoff is also a threat, because it results in the degradation of the fishes’ habitat.
-In 2010, the International Union for Conservation of Nature classified 184 species as Vulnerable, 52 as Endangered, and 106 as Critically Endangered.
+In 2010, the International Union for Conservation of Nature classified 184 cichlids as Vulnerable, 52 as Endangered, and 106 as Critically Endangered.

 About two-thirds of endemic cichlids (about 300 species), especially bottom-feeders, have become endangered or extinct.
-Some survivors have adapted by becoming smaller or hybridizing with other species.
+Some survivors have adapted by becoming smaller or hybridizing with other varieties.

 Cichlids are still popular among aquarium enthusiasts.